workingDog/MusicRadio/README.md

 In the **Play** bar, while playing a song, or when a song title is shown, tap on the station radio icon to popup its iTunes artist info and the **lyrics** if available.

-If the station is a **TV** station, a small tv icon will be displayed near the *play* button.
-For example: *Bloomberg TV*, *Thai PBS TV*, *Channel News Asia TV*, or *Deutsche Welle TV*.
-However, many of these channels either do not broadcast or only stream intermittently.
+If the station is a **TV** station, a small TV icon will appear next to the *Play* button.
+Examples include *Bloomberg TV*, *Thai PBS TV*, *Channel News Asia TV*, *Deutsche Welle TV*.
+Note that many of these channels may not broadcast consistently or may only stream intermittently.
 Tap the **TV** station icon or the *Play* button to open the video, if it’s available.